 Reminder: this lens is not for full-frame DSLRs.
 It's for cameras with the APS-C sized sensor.

 My next choice for the best macro lens for Canon cameras is the Canon EF 100mm f2.8 Macro USM.
+If you're looking for a macro lens for a Canon full frame camera this might be it, although it has great reach if used with an APS-C Canon.

 It's a lot more glass than the 60mm f2.8 but it's well worth the extra weight and the larger price tag.